Home → Agricultural/Woods Wage Surveys

 We understand that confidentiality is extremely important to you.
 That is why the confidentiality of participants in our surveys is strictly protected by law and additionally by our own security policies.
 Federal and State law prohibits us from releasing any information that could reveal the identity of you or your business without your consent.
 The information that you provide can only be used to produce statistics.
 In other words, it can be used to describe or analyze the characteristics only of groups, not individuals, households, or specific organizations.
 We have established multiple layers of protection for our computer systems and records, and we regularly train our staff concerning policies to protect your information.
 These laws and policies ensure that no one will be able to misuse your information or gain an unfair advantage by obtaining inside information about your business.

-- Effective Wage Rates for H-2A Workers (PDF)
+- Effective Wage Rates for the H-2A Program (Excel) (PDF)

 - Adverse Effect Wage Rates